Sylverex0/Sylverex0/README.md

 ## About Me

 I'm a backend developer with a passion for using C# to build high-performance applications.
 I specialize in working with async, requests, and concurrency to deliver efficient, scalable solutions.
 While I'm not a fan of GUI or frontend development, I love working on the backend and building systems that are reliable, robust, and feature-rich.

-## Contact Me
+## ?
 If you'd like to get in touch, feel free to reach out to me on Discord!
-Here's my current status and ID:

 <div align="center">